 Remember an account manager resume header is the first thing that the hiring manager sees.
 Statistics claim that it only takes 30 seconds for your resume to create a first impression and those crucial 30 seconds decide your future!

 Therefore, be absolutely meticulous with what you mention and refrain from mentioning in the header section.
 Include only the information which is needed by the hiring authority.
 Such as your name, job title, contact credentials, and links to your professional accounts like Linkedin accounts, etc.

 While you add your personal information, remember how much of what you should share and what should not be shared.

-Private information like sexual orientation, name and number of spouses and children, political affiliation and things like hobbies is a big no to your introduction paragraph.
+Private information like sexual orientation, name, and the number of spouses and children, political affiliation, and things like hobbies is a big no to your introduction paragraph.
 They would have no interest to know these bits about you.

 As you are aware that you shall be going into a cut-throat competition, the hiring managers will only be expecting to grab the best ones.